+Bill Meek was 64 years old and a second-generation business owner of Metal Fabricating Company with average revenue of $8 million.
+Bills father started the company and managed it until 2002 when he retired and sold the business to Bill.
+Prior to operating the family business, Bill worked as a operations manager for a automotive parts manufacturer.
 Bill hoped to retire and realized he’d need to sell the family business in order to do so.
-So, Bill began educating himself on how to sell a business.
+So, Bill began educating himself on how to sell a company.
 He spoke with a few professionals he’d had relationships with for a long time: the family attorney, the accountant he used for the business as well as his Dad.
-Thee first thing he wanted to determine is if he could sell the company by himself or if he needed help how to sell a business.
+Thee first thing he wanted to determine is if he could sell the company by himself or if he needed help on how to sell a business.

 “Wouldn’t it be nice,” he thought, “if I could learn all these steps?”
 He had some experience with marketing and advertising, he also felt that he was a good negotiator.
 His neighbor, who was an attorney, had already offered his free legal services and to work on the sale contract.
 He felt that as a business owner he had some overlapping skills that would suffice to allow him to figure things out and ultimately sell him business and save thousands of dollars on commissions

-“I had two buyer opportunities the year I tried to sell my business on my own.
+“I had two buyer opportunities the year I tried to sell a company on my own.
 Both deals fell apart…one after over 4 months of due diligence!”
 The second deal deal fell apart months later, Norma admitted that those lost sales got to her.
 She wondered if her inexperience on how to sell a business by owner may have contributed to buyers walking away.
 “Was I doing something wrong?” she asked.
 She was also surprised at the emotional toll that the process to sell a business was making on her person.
 “Buyers are picky and critical…and they should be!
 But they asked tons of questions I didn’t anticipate and I found myself getting really defensive with my answers, which didn’t help.
 As it turns out, I wasn’t able to emotionally detach enough from the business I loved to be objective when working with buyers.
 My defensiveness was the byproduct of that. ”

 Not only was the sale of Metal Fabricating Company a success (it sold it in 5 months for close to the asking price), things went smoothly.
-“The advisors at American Fortune were true to everything they promised.
+The people at American Fortune Mergers and Acquisitions Consulting firm were true to everything they promised.
 They added all the knowledge and expertise exactly where I needed it and were also able to keep the process moving…which was very important to my buyer’s tight deadline.
 Not only was the sale a success, I was able to save quite a bit of money on the deal.
-American Fortune Business Sale Advisors only charged me 6% of the total sale price.
+American Fortune Business Sale Advisers only charged me 6% of the total sale price.
 Most business brokers, would have charged me 10%.
 It was a complete win-win!”

 Clients utilized American Fortune Business Sale Advisors for help on how to sell a business in the following areas of the USA: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio, Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore, Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City, Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.
 Our main offices are located in Los Angeles California, Louisville Kentucky and Detroit Michigan.